giditietz/rise_phonebook-yinon/README.md

 http://localhost:9000/api/contacts?last_name=y&first_name=y
 ```

-If the search result contain more than 10 contacts we can add the a page param to the url query to see all the contacts in the result.
+If the search results contain more than 10 contacts we can add the a page param to the URL query to see the next 10 contacts in the result.

 ```
 http://localhost:9000/api/contacts?page=1&last_name=y&first_name=y